massclown/HalfSwordTrainerMod/README.md

 The projectiles are currently hardcoded in the mod to account for scaling and speed adjustments:

+* Your currently selected weapon from the Spawn menu
 * small spear
 * small pitchfork
 * dagger